 For ride-sharing, there are two types of vehicles involved that picks up people from defined location.
 Services like Uber, Lyft uses commercial vehicles for sharing rides.
 On the other hand, BlaBlacars, MatchRider are ridesharing models that allow daily commuters to use their private vehicle for sharing rides.
 While the concept works similar, the type of vehicle differs.

 Have an idea to transform the ride-sharing industry?

 Hundreds of ideas click innovative minds, daily.
 But, how they will be persevered by the targeted persona is a big question that startups need to have an answer for.

-We, at Daffodil believe that validating an idea is important.
-Considering the cost, tech resources, and time that goes into implementation of an idea, we have our Discover and Frame workshop for startups.
+We, at Daffodil, believe that validating an idea is important.
+Considering the cost, tech resources, and time that goes into the implementation of an idea, we have our Discover and Frame workshop for startups.
 It creates a roadmap for the product idea that helps in estimating its success rate.